Towards Traffic Scene Description: The Semantic Scene Graph: Architecture of the Framework

 \textbf{Longitudinal Relation}\\ Let $p^{ab}$ be a path in the road graph $G_{road}$ between two road segments $v_{road}^a$ and $v_{road}^b$ (represented as nodes in the graph) on which there are two projection identities $m_a^i$, $m_b^j$.
 If all edges of $p^{ab}$ carry the attribute \emph{consecutive}, the two traffic participants $i,j$ have a \emph{longitudinal} relation with each other.
 As a result, an edge $e^{ij}_{scene}$ between $v_{scene}^i$ and $v_{scene}^j$ can be spanned with the attribute semantic classification $\kappa_{rel} =$ \emph{longitudinal}.
 These can be seen, for example, in Figure \ref{fig:relation_types} between $m^2_E$ and $m^4_D$ (nodes 2 and 4).
 This means that the two traffic participants drive one behind another in one lane.

 \textbf{Lateral Relation}\\ Vehicles traveling in adjacent lanes are connected in the scene graph with a \emph{lateral} relationship.
-That means as soon as a path $p^{ab}$ between $v_{road}^a$ and $v_{road}^b$ exists in $G_{road}$, where each edge in $p^{ab}$ has the attribute \emph{consecutive} and exactly one edge \emph{adjacent}, those road users in the scene graph carry the attribute $\kappa_{rel} =$ \emph{lateral} (see in Figure \ref{fig:relation_types} node 1 and node 4).
+That means as soon as a path $p^{ab}$ between $v_{road}^a$ and $v_{road}^b$ exists in $G_{road}$, where each edge in $p^{ab}$ has the attribute \emph{consecutive} and exactly one edge \emph{adjacent}, those traffic participants in the scene graph carry the attribute $\kappa_{rel} =$ \emph{lateral} (see in Figure \ref{fig:relation_types} node 1 and node 4).

 \textbf{Intersecting Relation}\\ Intersecting traffic participants $i,j$ $(\kappa_{rel} =$ \emph{intersecting}$)$ traveling in lanes that will overlap or merge.
 That means there exists a path $p^{ab} \in G_{road}$ where each edge of $p^{ab}$ carries either the attributes \emph{consecutive} or \emph{adjacent} and exactly one edge carries the attribute \emph{overlapping}.
 Note that once an edge with the attribute \emph{overlapping} is in $p^{ab}$, all subsequent edges must be reversed.
 This is shown in the Figure \ref{fig:relation_types} at node 1 and node 3.
 In the corresponding road network, parts of the road segments C and B lie geometrically on top of each other (see Figure \ref{fig:road_network}).
 Looking at the path $p^{\mathrm{AH}}_{road} = \{ \mathrm{A},\mathrm{B},\mathrm{C},\mathrm{H} \}$ in the corresponding road graph, it can be noted that paths for `intersecting' relations contain reverse-edges (e.g. $e^{\mathrm{HC}}_{road}$).